aryehjc/GlycanApplication2022_Version3/README.md

 11/11 - Added pagination and filtering currently being amended.

-15/11 - Filtering done, pagination done (tweaking UI)
+15/11 - Filtering done, pagination done

+16/11 - Adding loading graphic for upload, popup enlarge images, spaces in title for csv headers.
 Remaining steps-

 1) Allow CSV to be uploaded with spaces in headers, dynamic columns